 - Assessment must maintain academic standards.

-Weekly online quizzes are assigned at your tutorial class.
-This is 10 % of the final grade.
-These online quizzes are directly related to the content delivered in your tutorial class.
+The weekly online quizzes are assigned during your tutorial class.
+The content of the online quizzes is directly related to the content delivered in your lecture and tutorial class.

 SubmissionStudents must submit their assignments online via Turnitin.